Medical and Harm Reduction Facilities

 Services Available at the Conference

-Whilst OST can be arranged, this will only be prescribed where the individual is unable to export their medication.
+Whilst OAT can be arranged, this will only be prescribed where the individual is unable to export their medication.

 Delegates should also carry an addressed and stamped letter from their prescriber, detailing your name, address, date-of-birth, passport number, name of medication being taken, daily dose, dates of travel and return, plus total number of days prescribed.